Moving home checklist: What you need to know

 4 weeks before the move :

 Now is the time to inform various suppliers that you will be moving house.
 Utilities, mobile phone companies, banks, and care providers need to be told, as does your local council and employer.
 If you can arrange a continuation of service to your new home, great – it will make the move so much simpler.
-Don’t forget to update various websites, especially those who deliver (Amazon and eBay in particular!).
+Don’t forget to update various websites, especially those that deliver (Amazon and eBay in particular!).
 You can also arrange for the Royal Mail to redirect your post from a specific date.

 You also want to consider emptying your freezers and fridges and gradually eating all the items in them.
 Make sure you also get everything from the back of the cupboards.
 The average British home only has a few weeks’ worths of supplies so prepare for some interesting meal combinations over the next few weeks – tomato soup with peas, anyone?